 Mark J. Enyedy has served as our President and Chief Executive Officer since 2016.
-Prior to joining ImmunoGen, he served in various executive capacities at Shire PLC, a pharmaceutical company, from 2013 to 2016, including as Executive Vice President and Head of Corporate Development from 2014 to 2016, where he led Shire's strategy, M&A and corporate planning functions and provided commercial oversight of Shire's pre-Phase 3 portfolio.
-Prior to joining Shire he served as Chief Executive Officer and a director of Proteostasis Therapeutics, Inc., a biopharmaceutical company, from 2011 to 2013.
-Prior to joining Proteostasis he served for 15 years at Genzyme Corporation, a biopharmaceutical company, most recently as President of the Transplant, Oncology, and Multiple Sclerosis divisions.
+Prior to joining ImmunoGen, he served in various executive capacities at Shire PLC, a pharmaceutical company, from 2013 to 2016, including as Executive Vice President and Head of Corporate Development from 2014 to 2016, where he led Shire's strategy, M&A, and corporate planning functions and provided commercial oversight of Shire's pre-Phase 3 portfolio.
+Prior to joining Shire, he served as Chief Executive Officer and a director of Proteostasis Therapeutics, Inc., a biopharmaceutical company, from 2011 to 2013.
+Prior to joining Proteostasis, he served for 15 years at Genzyme Corporation, a biopharmaceutical company, most recently as President of the Transplant, Oncology, and Multiple Sclerosis divisions.
 Mr. Enyedy holds a JD from Harvard Law School and practiced law prior to joining Genzyme.
-Mr. Enyedy is also a director of Fate Therapeutics, Inc. and Keryx Biopharmaceuticals, Inc.
+Mr. Enyedy is also a director of Akebia Therapeutics, LogicBio Therapeutics, Inc., the Biotechnology Innovation Organization (BIO), and The American Cancer Society of Eastern New England.
+Within the past five years, he also served as a director of Fate Therapeutics, Inc. and Keryx Biopharmaceuticals, Inc.